-Figure 2.
-JVA, Texas
+Figure 4.
+CIS Vulnerability

 When interpreting the CIS, an appropriate outcome metric for context should be used.
 For this CIS example, jurisdictions used metrics such as diagnoses of Hepatitis C or HIV from state registries, in some cases combining the two.
 Other jurisdictions used hospitalization data for Hepatitis C or HIV, also, in some cases combining the two.
-For the Texas example, HIV diagnoses was used as the outcome metric.
-Assessing the CIS and the outcome metric together can add important context for understanding the CIS.
-For example, Reeves County, a rural county with a population of 13,783 in West Texas, had the highest rate of HIV diagnoses, 54.9 per 100,000.
-It also ranked 242th in terms of vulnerability.

 When presenting the CIS to stakeholders, we offer the following recommendations:

-Focus on areas with high outcome metric / high CIS, such as Reeves County: Areas with high outcome metrics and high vulnerability represent areas where resources should be dedicated.
+Focus on areas with high outcome metric / high CIS: Areas with high outcome metrics and high vulnerability represent areas where resources should be dedicated.
 Health departments should look at available resources within these areas and see what steps are being taken, and could be taken, to address IDU in those communities.

-Focus on areas with low outcome metric / high vulnerability, such as Taylor County (HIV diagnoses of 6.3 per 100,000; CIS of 151): Areas with a low outcome metric but high vulnerability may be due to protective factors such as needle exchange programs, Naloxone availability, or programs by local public health officials.
-On the other hand, such areas may reflect a lack of testing for the outcome metric, such as lack of capacity to test for HIV / HCV.
+Focus on areas with low outcome metric / high vulnerability: Areas with a low outcome metric but high vulnerability may be due to protective factors such as needle exchange programs, Naloxone availability, or programs by local public health officials.
+Conversely, such areas may reflect a lack of testing for the outcome metric, such as lack of capacity to test for HIV / HCV.

-Focus on areas with high outcome metric / low vulnerability, such as Chambers County (HIV diagnoses of 45.1 per 100,000, second highest in Texas; CIS of 95.25): Areas with a high outcome metric and low vulnerability may reflect exogenous factors, such as changes in drug traffic patterns.
+Focus on areas with high outcome metric / low vulnerability: Areas with a high outcome metric and low vulnerability may reflect exogenous factors, such as changes in drug traffic patterns.
 When working with one state, a county with high HCV incidence was a county that contained a major Interstate highway and located near a large urban area in a neighboring state.

-We created a county focus template using Bexar County, Texas (Appendix X).
+We created a county focus template using Bexar County, Texas (Appendix X) as an example.
 This template is a generic example of how states can focus on specific regions.
 Because of the large numbers of missing values in the selected outcome variable (HIV diagnoses, CDC/NCHHSTP AtlasPlus Public Data), outcome ranking for Bexar is currently blank.
-As with the Texas example, indicators are ranked in a “higher is worse” format where higher values represent more vulnerability or negative outcome.
+Indicators are ranked in a “higher is worse” format where higher values represent more vulnerability or negative outcome.
 Jurisdictions may modify this template as needed when working with local health partners.

 Missouri Vignette